-The appropriateness of the going concern basis is assessed after taking into consideration the relevant available information about future of the Group, including the Group's cash position and cash flow forecast.
+The appropriateness of the going concern basis is assessed after taking into consideration the relevant available information about future of the Group, including the Group's cash position and cash flows forecast.
+Details are explained in note 2.1 to the consolidated financial statements.
 Such assessment inherently involve uncertainties.
 Actual results could differ significantly and hence render the adoption of the going concern basis inappropriate.